-Whether you’re a salaried employee or a self-employed contractor, mortgage lenders typically want to see a two-year history of steady income to qualify you for a home loan.
+Whether you’re a salaried employee or a self-employed contractor, mortgage lenders typically want to see a two-year history of steady income to qualify you for a conventional home loan.

 Doctors fresh out of medical school, or brand new to their own practice, won’t have that two-year documentation to back them up.
-This is usually grounds to deny someone for a mortgage.
+This is usually grounds to deny someone a mortgage.

 It may be possible to get a physician mortgage loan on the strength of a contract or offer letter alone, or with as little as 6 months self-employment history.

 Lenders are often happy to approve physicians and other medical professionals with little employment history, thanks to their high earning potential.